About Arkle & Co

 As a member of the 1% for the Planet 1% of our turn-over goes to environmental causes.
 I also give some of my time and/or additional donation to causes in Sustainability and the Environment.

 What's in a name?

 Arkle the racehorse.
-Now, I'm not a particularly big fan of horse racing, I've been a couple of times and it was fun, but that's about it.
+Now, I'm not a particularly big fan of horse racing, I've been a couple of times, and it was fun, but that's about it.
 Arkle was first spoken of to me by a lady named Jean Floud when I was about 9 or 10 years old.
-She was one of Britain's leading educational sociologists whose career was quoted as "…a triumph of brains, charm and presence over class and gender prejudice."
+She was one of Britain's leading educational sociologists whose career is quoted as "…a triumph of brains, charm and presence over class and gender prejudice."
 The latter two are things I have held very close all my life.
-Also, I think she was the first person to read Rudyard Kipling's poem 'If' to me, which is also important.
+Also, I think she was the first person to read Rudyard Kipling's poem 'If' to me, which is also essential.